-Problem: Large spatial distances distract the comparison because the viewer cannot focus at both entities at the same time.
+Problem: Large spatial distances distract from making the comparison, because the viewer cannot focus on both entities at the same time.

 Solution: Make each entity moveable.
 Provide a blank area on the screen as a container for two or three entities chosen by the user.
-If dragged into that area, the entities should be close enough to be focussed at the same time.
-To support comparison you can provide moveable rulers or structured backgrounds, e.g. grids.
+If dragged into that area, the entities should be close enough to be focused on at the same time.
+To support a comparison, you can provide moveable rulers or structured backgrounds, e.g. grids.
 Example: Small images of butterflies.
 Users want to compare the colors and patterns of the wings.
-By placing two butterflies side by side it is easy to compare the differences or similarities.
+By placing two butterflies side-by-side, it is easy to compare the differences or similarities.